f0m0chel/f0m0chel/README.md

 - 👋 Hi, I’m @f0m0chel
-- 👀 I’m interested in programming microcontrollers (certain competence) and building technical tools for Windows (just at the start, no real competence)
+- 👀 I’m interested in programming microcontrollers (certain competence) and building technical tools for Windows (just at the start, no real competence yet)
 - 🌱 I’m currently learning c++ and c#
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...